TIBCOSoftware/snappydata/docs/release_notes/known_issues.md

 <tr class="odd">
 <td><a href="https://jira.snappydata.io/browse/SNAP-1422">SNAP-1422</a></td>
 <td>Catalog in smart connector inconsistent with servers</td>
-<td>Catalog in smart connector inconsistent with servers|When a table is queried from spark-shell (or from an application that uses smart connector mode) the table metadata is cached on the smart connector side. </br>If this table is dropped from SnappyData embedded cluster (by using snappy-shell, or JDBC application, or a Snappy job), the metadata on the smart connector side stays cached even though catalog has changed (table is dropped). </br>In such cases, the user may see unexpected errors like "org.apache.spark.sql.AnalysisException: Table `SNAPPYTABLE` already exists"  in the smart connector app side for example for `DataFrameWriter.saveAsTable()` API if the same table name that was dropped is used in `saveAsTable()`</td>
+<td>Catalog in smart connector inconsistent with servers|When a table is queried from spark-shell (or from an application that uses smart connector mode) the table metadata is cached on the smart connector side. </br>If this table is dropped from TIBCO ComputeDB embedded cluster (by using Snappy Shell, or JDBC application, or a Snappy job), the metadata on the smart connector side stays cached even though catalog has changed (table is dropped). </br>In such cases, the user may see unexpected errors like "org.apache.spark.sql.AnalysisException: Table `SNAPPYTABLE` already exists"  in the smart connector app side for example for `DataFrameWriter.saveAsTable()` API if the same table name that was dropped is used in `saveAsTable()`</td>
 <td>
-1. User may either create a new SnappySession in such scenarios </br>OR </br>
+1. User may either create a new Snappy Session in such scenarios </br>OR </br>
 2. Invalidate the cache on the Smart Connector mode, for example by calling </br>  `snappy.sessionCatalog.invalidateAll()`</td>
 </tr>
 <tr class="even">
 <td><a href="https://jira.snappydata.io/browse/SNAP-1634">SNAP-1634</a></td>
 <td>Creating a temporary table with the same name as an existing table in any schema should not be allowed</td>
-<td>When creating a temporary table, the SnappyData catalog is not referred, which means, a temporary table with the same name as that of an existing SnappyData table can be created.
+<td>When creating a temporary table, the TIBCO ComputeDB catalog is not referred, which means, a temporary table with the same name as that of an existing TIBCO ComputeDB table can be created.
 Two tables with the same name lead to ambiguity during query execution and can either cause the query to fail or return wrong results. </br></td>
 <td> Ensure that you create temporary tables with a unique name. </td>
 </tr>
 <tr class="odd">